Services for November 2025

 Our service of morning prayer, led by the choir, is taken from the Book of Common Prayer.
 The congregation sings the hymns and the choir sings settings of the day's psalm, the Venite and Jubilate, Te Deum or Benedictus.
 There will be refreshments and a chance to chat after the service.
 All are most welcome.

-You are most welcome to join us for Midweek Morning Prayer, led by Revd Dawn.
-The service will be followed by refreshments and fellowship.
+All are very welcome to join us for this short service of morning prayer led by Revd Dawn, and followed by refreshments and fellowship.

-Do join us for our service of Holy Communion, led by Fr Robert Williamson, and taken from Common Worship (modern language), with congregational hymns.
+Do join us for our service of Holy Communion, led by Rev Robert Williamson, with congregational hymns.
 There will be refreshments and a chance to chat after the service.

-All are very welcome to join us for Midweek Morning Prayer, led by Revd Dawn.
-The service will be followed by refreshments and fellowship.
+All are very welcome to join us for this short service of morning prayer led by Revd Dawn, and followed by refreshments and fellowship.

 N.B.
 The PCC has undertaken all relevant risk assessments in the light of Covid-19 guidance over the past 5 years, and these are reviewed regularly.
 All restrictions have now been lifted.